RobHolme/vscode-hl7tools/README.md

 * receive HL7 messages sent from a remote host.
 * display fields from a single segment in a list.
 * split a HL7 batch file into a seperate file per message.
-* extract all similar from the file to a new document
+* extract all similar from the file to a new document.
+* if segments are not delimited correctly (i.e. no line break), segments will be identified and line breaks added.

 > Note: The extension is automatically activated for files with a .hl7 file extension.
 If viewing files without a .hl7 file extension you will need to manually specify that the file is a HL7 file.
 Click on the current language (e.g. 'PlainText') in the right hand side of the status bar, and enter 'hl7' as the language.
 It is recommended to rename files to use a .hl7 extension for ease of use.